St. Bede Academy: Academic life

 The school operates on a fixed daily schedule of eight periods of forty-three minutes.
 Students are required to enroll in seven courses per semester.
 The school year is divided into two 18-week semesters.
 Additionally, students must garner at least 25 academic credits to graduate, as well as complete 25 hours of service work per academic year.

 Student profile

-The student population is made up of approximately 300 students with a student-faculty ratio of 9:1 and an average class size of 16:5.
-Approximately 99% of graduates go on to attend a post-secondary institution.
+As of the 2024–25 school year, Saint Bede Academy had an enrollment of 271 students.
+The school reported a student-faculty ratio of 11.5:1 and an average class size of 16.9 students.

 Athletics

 St. Bede competes in the Three Rivers Conference for all sports.
 Beginning in 2023-24 school year, St. Bede will compete in the Tri-County Conference for all sports except football, which will compete in the newly formed Chicago Prairie Conference.